 The 45-48-credit program leading to the Master of Science consists of 9-12 credits of foundation courses, 30 credits in the nursing major, and 6 credits of research and master's project guidance.
-The program provides a foundation for doctoral study, is accredited by the National League for Nursing Accrediting Commission (61 Broadway, New York, New York, 10006, (212) 363-5555), and has received preliminary approval from the Commission on Collegiate Nursing Education.
+The program provides a foundation for doctoral study, is accredited by the National League for Nursing Accrediting Commission (61 Broadway, New York, New York, 10006, (212) 363-5555).
 The School holds membership in the Council of Baccalaureate and Higher Degree programs of the National League for Nursing, the American Association of Colleges of Nursing, and the National Organization of Nurse Practitioner Faculties.